 'Healthcare research’ includes all health related research projects involving humans, their tissue and/or data.
 Human tissue is defined as material that has come from the human body, which consists of, or includes human cells (cell lines are excluded, though the original cells from which the lines are created are not excluded).

-For clinical/healthcare research, the design of the protocal/research plan must comply with regulatory requirements (such as the Human Fertilisation and Embryology Act 1990, Data Protection Act 1998, Medical Devices Regulations 2002, Medicines for Human Use (Clinical Trials) regulations 2004, and Human Tissue Act), the Research Governance Framework and Good Clinical Practice.
+For clinical/healthcare research, the design of the protocol/research plan must comply with regulatory requirements (such as the Human Fertilisation and Embryology Act 1990, General Data Protection Regulations, Medical Devices Regulations 2002, Medicines for Human Use (Clinical Trials) regulations 2004, and Human Tissue Act 2004), the UK Policy Framework for Health and Social Care Research, and Good Clinical Practice.

 Healthcare projects must have an identified sponsor.
 The sponsor is the organisation responsible for project initiation, administration, management and ensuring financial arrangements are in place.
 Identification of the sponsor must be followed by formal confirmation from the sponsor that they are willing to act as such (sponsorship assessment).
 Ethics approval cannot be sought or a UK grant application submitted before sponsorship assessment has been completed.

 The additional steps associated with developing healthcare projects and clinical trials are: